Our Board

 Brendan Edwards

-Brendan is a qualified chemical engineer and project manager with over 10 years experience managing small to medium sized projects predominantly within the dairy industry.
-An MBA candidate at Deakin University, Brendan brings strong communication and problem solving skills to the board.
+Brendan is a qualified chemical engineer and project manager with over 15 years experience managing small to medium sized projects predominantly within the dairy and fertilizer industries.
+Brendan has an MBA from Deakin University and brings strong communication and problem-solving skills to the board.
 Brendan is married to Rosie and is the proud father to Noah, who has Down syndrome, Pippa and Hamish.

 Treasurer